- — Kosher, Raw, Vegan

 Everything You Need to Know About Baking with Whole Wheat Flour

 If you want to take your baking a step outside of regular, try using Whole Wheat Flour.
 It can add both flavor and nutrition to anything you create.
-Using this type of wheat flour for bread isn’t difficult if you know how to go about it.
-By simply adding it to your regular baking mix you are enriching it with B vitamins and a wide range of essential minerals.
+For example, using this wheat flour for bread isn’t difficult if you know how to go about it.
+Adding it to your regular baking mix enriches it with B vitamins and a wide range of essential minerals.

 Whole wheat is naturally rich in selenium, iron, and zinc, minerals essential for wellbeing.
-Hard Red Winter Wheat Flour is produced by stone grinding whole wheat seeds.
+Stone-grinding whole wheat seeds produce Hard Red Winter Wheat Flour.
 Therefore, it retains the nutrients contained in every part of the seed.

-Stone-Ground Whole Wheat Flour is very different from all-purpose flour, which is a mix of hard and soft wheat.
-All-purpose flour is white and highly-processed.
-It does make a fluffier dough, however its nutritional value is minimal.
-It’s also called white wheat flour and that color is achieved by chemical treatment of the product (bleaching), which reduces its nutritional value even further.
-Whole Wheat Flour, on the other hand, has a much higher protein and nutrient content.
+Stone-Ground Whole Wheat Flour is very different from all-purpose flour, a mix of hard and soft wheat.
+All-purpose flour is white and highly processed.
+It does make a fluffier dough.
+However, its nutritional value is minimal.
+It’s also called white wheat flour, and that color is achieved by chemical treatment of the product (bleaching), which further reduces its nutritional value.
+On the other hand, Whole Wheat Flour has a much higher protein and nutrient content.

 Please note that White Whole Wheat Flour contains gluten.
 Therefore, this product might not be for everyone.